Non Sequitur by Wiley Miller for June 24, 2014

 46. Bobbyicon1

-natureboyfig4 Premium Member almost 10 years ago
+natureboyfig4 Premium Member over 10 years ago

 Someone should create a huge cash prize that ONLY pays out when real cures for cancer, diabetes, deadly diseases, etc. are found.